gzrgzx/CRISPR_Data_Imbalance/README.md

 saved_model Description(The saved model is exemplified by CrisprDNT, where the model is trained on the first type of dataset and tested on the second type of dataset respectively):
 * encodedmismatchtype14x231&2&3&4_Listgarten_22gRNAwithoutTsai.pkl+CrisprDNT_GHM.h5->Processing the CrisprDNT model using GHM techniques.
-* encodedmismatchtype14x231&2&3&4_Listgarten_22gRNAwithoutTsai.pkl+CrisprDNT_focal_loss.h5->Processing the CrisprDNT model using focal_loss techniques
+* encodedmismatchtype14x231&2&3&4_Listgarten_22gRNAwithoutTsai.pkl+CrisprDNT_focal_loss.h5->Processing the CrisprDNT model using focal_loss techniques.
-* encodedmismatchtype14x231&2&3&4_Listgarten_22gRNAwithoutTsai.pkl+CrisprDNT_undersampling.h5->Processing the CrisprDNT model using undersampling techniques
+* encodedmismatchtype14x231&2&3&4_Listgarten_22gRNAwithoutTsai.pkl+CrisprDNT_undersampling.h5->Processing the CrisprDNT model using undersampling techniques.
-* encodedmismatchtype14x231&2&3&4_Listgarten_22gRNAwithoutTsai.pkl+CrisprDNT_oversampling.h5->Processing the CrisprDNT model using oversampling techniques
+* encodedmismatchtype14x231&2&3&4_Listgarten_22gRNAwithoutTsai.pkl+CrisprDNT_oversampling.h5->Processing the CrisprDNT model using oversampling techniques.
-* encodedmismatchtype14x231&2&3&4_Listgarten_22gRNAwithoutTsai.pkl+CrisprDNT_ADASYN.h5->Processing the CrisprDNT model using ADASYN techniques
+* encodedmismatchtype14x231&2&3&4_Listgarten_22gRNAwithoutTsai.pkl+CrisprDNT_ADASYN.h5->Processing the CrisprDNT model using ADASYN techniques.
-* encodedmismatchtype14x231&2&3&4_Listgarten_22gRNAwithoutTsai.pkl+CrisprDNT_SMOTE.h5->Processing the CrisprDNT model using SMOTE techniques
+* encodedmismatchtype14x231&2&3&4_Listgarten_22gRNAwithoutTsai.pkl+CrisprDNT_SMOTE.h5->Processing the CrisprDNT model using SMOTE techniques.